 I don’t know who wrote this quote, but damn, he or she was absolutely right.

-The hungry stomach, the breakups, and the lack of money tell you straight in the face who are you leaning in.
-And if you’re not leaning in yourself, they make it painfully clear.
+The hungry stomach, the breakups, and the lack of money tell you straight in the face where your dependency.
+And if you’re not relying on yourself, they’ll make it painfully clear.

 That breakup shouldn’t have been so terrible.
 What was terrible was that I felt alone, I couldn’t rely on myself, and that was the problem.